yair-hamo/MS-Teams-XSS/README.md

-# XSS and other vulnerabilities on Microsoft Teams.
+# XSS on Microsoft Teams.

 During one of my research projects, I discovered some interesting vulnerabilities on Microsoft Teams.
 In this article, I will introduce some of them.